{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 1. Electrical Safety describes the need for safety, the roles of different actors in the design and implementation of electrical systems in buildings, and relevant building codes to observe.
 A further link is given for each safety or regulatory organization listed.

-After figuring out your power requirements and understanding safety rules and regulations, it’s time to find out about possible installations and equipment.
+After figuring out your power requirements and understanding safety rules and regulations, it’s time to discover possible installations and equipment.

 Additional Best Practices Information